List of Soul Reapers in Bleach: Shunsui Kyōraku

 Katen Kyōkotsus bankai is called Katen Kyōkotsu: Karamatsu Shinjū (花天狂骨枯松心中), which Shunsui uses only when his allies are at a safe distance from himself.
 When released, it covers a large area around him in an aura that affects others perception of the surrounding environment, causing them to see it as darkened, bleak, and gloomy, and feel varying levels of melancholy and despair.
 While it maintains its shikai form, its bankai allows Shunsui to manifest various stories, which can kill an opponent easily; damage is meted out in four separate Acts.
 It also manifests the spirit of Shunsui's zanpakutō: a Feudal Japan-style mistress referred to as Katen, who creates a kunoichi offshoot named Kyōkotsu to hold Shinken Hakkyōken (Note: a sacred ceremonial sword belonging to the Ise clan) until Nanao eventually asks for it.

-He is voiced by Akio Otsuka in the Japanese version of the anime and by Steve Kramer in the English dub.
+He is voiced by Akio Otsuka in the original Japanese version of the anime and by Ayane Sakura as a child while Steve Kramer voices him in the English dub, while Alejandro Saab voices him as a child.